Set up a limited company in the UK: options and costs explained

 How do I set up a new company?
 Options and costs

-There are a few different ways that you can register your company.
+There are several ways to register your company:

 1. Companies House (direct)